D-LoRa: a Distributed Parameter Adaptation Scheme for LoRa Network: conclusion

 \section{conclusion}

 In this study, we have investigated the network performance optimization problem in a LoRa network.
 A distributed parameter adaptation algorithm, D-LoRa, has been proposed to solve the complex combinatorial optimization problem.
 Reward functions tailored for different network performance metrics were designed.
 Experimental results have validated the superiority of D-LoRa over baseline algorithms.
 The flexibility and optimization results of D-LoRa suggest promising applications within LoRa systems.
-Future research directions could involve further extending the D-LoRa algorithm to address more complex LoRa network environments and validating its efficacy in real-world deployments.
+Future research content could involve quantitative overhead analysis of D-LoRa and validating its performance in real-world deployments.